 On the basis of the engraved serial number, No.1, this microscope is likely the first example (or the forerunner) of Zentmayer's Grand American model that was made in 1858.
 In addition, it is also likely that this was the very first large microscope that Zentmayer produced.
 See the article written by Zentmayer entitled "What I Know About Late Improvements of the Microscope", published in the Journal of the Franklin Institute, LXXXIV, 1877, where he describes some of the history of this model.
-Also, note the information quoted from the literature references given below, where the identity of the original owners of this microscope is discussed.
+Also, note the information quoted from the literature references given below, where the identities of the original owners of this microscope are discussed.

 With respect to the stage, this microscope differs in several ways from the later standard version of the Grand American that is described in the catalog extract below .
 With the standard version, the revolving object carrier on the stage has a beveled edge that is calibrated in degrees, while the earlier microscope shown here has no calibrations.
 The standard version has a Turrell-type mechanical stage where the outer knob operates a worm gear for the horizontal motion and the inner knob operates the vertical stage movement using a single fusee chain.
 With the microscope shown on this page, there are two separate control knobs located one above the other, with the lower one using a worm gear for the horizontal motion and the upper knob for the vertical movement utilizing two fusee chains located on either side of the stage.
 These control knobs are duplicated on both sides of the stage.
 With the later standard version, there are graduations for the rectangular movements of the stage; these are absent on the microscope shown here.